Going on vacation? These are the best places to travel this year

-Nina Ruggiero, digital editorial director of Travel + Leisure, came on “Morning in America” to share what travel destinations readers chose for the “World’s Best” awards this year.
+Nina Ruggiero, digital editorial director of Travel + Leisure, shared on “Morning in America” what travel destinations readers chose for the “World’s Best” awards this year.

 Best Domestic Airlines